Speak to our team

 Filler words are those umms, erms and ahhs that creep into our presentations.
 They can happen when we’re nervous, unprepared or when we talk too quickly.
 Essentially, it’s like our mouth hasn’t quite caught up with our mind, but we make a sound to let the audience know that we haven’t finished speaking, and that another thought is coming.

-Unfortunately, filler words can negatively effect our impact and gravitas.
+Unfortunately, filler words can negatively impact our impact and gravitas.
 If you find that you use them a lot, firstly try to work out what’s causing them: do you need to slow down your pace?
 Do you know your content inside out?
 Are you so nervous that you can’t get the words out?

 Pausing (see above) and breathing can help to eliminate filler words: instead of making a noise, just say nothing.
 It may feel like a long time for you to stand (or sit) in silence, but your audience won’t notice.
 Instead, you will appear in control.